 Menopause

 Menopause, otherwise referred to as ‘the change of life,’ affects every woman.
-Before the menopause your periods may happen less often.
-Some of the symptoms of the menopause include hot flushes, night sweats, and trouble sleeping.
+Perimenopause means "around menopause" and refers to the time during which your body makes the natural transition to menopause, marking the end of the reproductive years.
+The symptoms are individual, wide and varied.
+Some of the symptoms of the perimenopause include hot flushes, night sweats, and trouble sleeping.
 Poor quality sleep can cause poor concentration and make you feel irritable.
 Most women reach the menopause around the age of 51.
+This is defined as 12 months after a woman’s last period.
 If you have frequent seizures with your epilepsy, you may have the menopause a few years earlier than this.

 About Hormone Replacement Therapy (HRT)

-HRT involves taking hormone supplements to control the hot flushes and night sweats of the menopause.
-Many women do not have severe menopausal symptoms, so do not choose to take HRT.
+HRT involves taking hormone supplements to control the symptoms of menopause.
 HRT is helpful for women who find that the symptoms of the menopause are worsening their quality of life.

 HRT comes in many different forms.
 Oestrogen alone is used in women who have had a hysterectomy (operation to remove their womb).
 In women who have not had a hysterectomy, a synthetic progestogen hormone or natural progesterone is added to protect the lining of the womb from overgrowing.
 Oestrogen sometimes increases seizures.
 Natural progesterone generally reduces seizures.